KKotlicki/Cibot/README.md

 ```

-To commit changes to bot and publish your contribution, log in your github and send a branch pull request
+To commit changes to bot and publish your contribution, log in your GitHub and send a branch pull request

-### Lanugage
+### Language

 Here are some keywords concerning structure and code that used in this manual and in-script comments

  - method                           # function inside class - general python lingua
  - global (data)                    # resources, configurations, variables, functions, that are used by bot in several unrelated functions
- - cogs                             # modules with special syntax containing one class with several bot command or behaviour methods
+ - cogs                             # modules with special syntax containing one class with several bot command or behavior methods
  - asynchronic, asyn functions      # functions that are executed simultaneously; if a child function is asynchronic, then every parent must be as well

 ### Structure